-Apple is finishing up it’s new line of MacBook Pros set to be unveiled at WWDC this year.
+Apple is finishing up its new line of MacBook Pros set to be unveiled at WWDC this year.
 The new MacBook Pros will feature an all new design giving them a much slimmer body, USB 3.0 and will utilize Intel’s new IvyBridge Processors.
 The new Pros are also set to have a new Retina Display that is said to be powered by Nvidia graphics.

 The rest of the laptop will look very similar to current models with the same ports for charging, USB, thunderbolt, and SD.
 The unibody design will continue to give the Pros the same look but will lose the ethernet port on them as well.
 There is also a rumor that Apple has removed the firewire port as well, but that will be something we will need to wait for to hear more about.

-Next up is the new USB 3.0 that is said to be included with the new Pros.
+Next up is the new USB 3.0 that is said to be included with the Pros.
 Using Intel’s IvyBridge processors that are designed to utilize the power of USB 3.0, Apple would be smart to include this in the new lineup.
-Code in the new betas for OSX show signs that Apple will be including super high speed USB in the new laptops, pointing to USB 3.0.
+The code in the new betas for OSX show signs that Apple will be including super high-speed USB in the new laptops, pointing to USB 3.0.
 USB 3.0 is rated to give transfer speeds of up to 5Gbps, which is currently ten times faster than USB 2.0.
 The new 3.0 is still slower than Thunderbolt as well, which is rated at 10Gbps.
 I would like to see more manufacturers bring out accessories for Thunderbolt, but there is still not enough backing it.

 That’s all from the rumor mill for now, but with WWDC quickly approaching, I wouldn’t be surprised to see much more information in the coming weeks.
 Either way, I’m very excited to see the new lineup and what they can do.
 Ivy Bridge processors, with a dedicated Nvidia chip, Retina Display and USB 3.0 is the perfect combination for the ultimate PC killer.